 - Nouns that end in -o often form the plural with -es.

 - a tomato – two tomatoes

 But: nouns that end with vowel + o, abbreviations, and nouns that originate from foreign languages form the plural with -s only.

 comes from Italiana kilo – two kilos

-- For many nouns that end with -f or -fe, we change the -f to a -v and add -es.
+- Many nouns that end with -f or -fe change to -v before adding -es.

 - a wolf – two wolves

 - (but e.g.: a roof – two roofs)